Spritmonitor: Functions

 First, it is possible for a car owner to log and track fuel up data and all vehicle-based expenses in the system.
 Based on this data many different analyses can be performed (e.g., fuel consumption depending on season, kind of fuel, used tires, etc.).
-Spritmonitor can be used on the road with the corresponding iPhone-, Android-, and Windows Phone-Apps as well as with the mobile version of the website.
+The system supports conventional gasoline and diesel internal combustion vehicles, bivalent vehicles powered by liquefied petroleum gas or compressed natural gas as well as electric vehicles.

 Second, the data base entries of Spritmonitor users can be viewed and analysed by others.
 Thereby, future car owners do not only have to rely on the fuel consumption published by car manufacturers but they can also get information about the-to-be-expected real-life fuel consumption of a vehicle before buying it.

+Spritmonitor can be used on the road with the corresponding iPhone-, Android-, and Windows Phone-Apps as well as with the mobile version of the website.
+There is also an API (application programming interface) available which can be used to connect external applications to Spritmonitor.

 Use in scientific studies and tests

 The Spritmonitor data base has reached such a significance in size and quality that it can be used in scientific studies.
 The ICCT uses the data set in its annual report “From Laboratory To Road” as well as Transport and Environment in its studies “Mind The Gap” and “How clean are electric cars?”.
 Also the Deutsche Umwelthilfe refers to Spritmonitor in its publication “Verbrauchsabweichungen in Deutschland und den USA”.

 Besides those scientific studies, the Spritmonitor data is also used in vehicles tests of different media.
 The German consumer organisation Stiftung Warentest also references Spritmonitor in their guide to buying used cars.